There are many reasons why you might decide to end an internship prior to a previously agreed-upon date.

 How to Resign From an Internship

-In most cases you should plan to meet face-to-face with your internship supervisor to hand off your letter and explain your situation in order to smooth over any negative reactions.
+In most cases, you should plan to meet face-to-face with your internship supervisor to hand off your letter and explain your situation in order to smooth over any negative reactions.
 If you're not able to meet in person or via video, sending an email resignation message is an option.

 Be polite and appreciative when you resign, even if this wasn't the best experience.
 Reference any benefits you have accrued from the internship and express your gratitude for the opportunity.
 Explain any factors that have impacted your decision, such as a paid job offer, a personal/family issue that has arisen, or a financial problem necessitating that you redirect your efforts.

 Provide as much notice as possible and offer a status update on any projects on which you are working.
 Volunteer to meet with any staff member taking over your responsibilities.
 If you can't give two weeks' notice, give as much notice as you can.
 You don't want to hinder your chances of getting a good recommendation if you quit without notice.